jaalee/Jaalee-Beacon-iOS-SDK-master/README.md

 You can email us with any question or problem you are having, and we will try hard to reply asap.
 Email: dev@jaalee.com

-If you need stickers in larger quantities, please contact our sales dept: sales@jaalee.com
+If you need beacons in larger quantities, please contact our sales dept: sales@jaalee.com

 Our Team：[JAALEE](http://www.jaalee.com/)